 Sometimes, monetary compensation might be diminished by payments you have already recovered.
 If, for instance, you were injured by defective equipment at work, and received workers’ compensation for your personal injuries, the workers’ compensation insurance company may seek to be repaid.
 This is also the case if you received Medicaid benefits for medical expenses.

 A product liability claim may allege other grounds for liability, including breach of the warranty for fitness or negligence.
 Often, a product liability lawsuit may assert many grounds for liability.
-The Chicago product liability lawyers at CCAL will closely study the facts of your case and explore all legal options available to you.
+At Ktenas Injury Attorneys our team will closely study the facts of your case and explore all legal options available to you.